 Start collecting fertilized eggs.
 Keep in mind how many chicks you want to hatch, how many a broody hen can sit on, and how many broody hens you’ll think you’ll have.

-If you’re incubating, you don’t have to consider mother hen, but in this article, I’ll be addressing the issue using a mother hen.
+If you are planning to use an incubator to incubate eggs, you don’t have to consider the mother hen.
+For teaching purposes, I’ll be addressing the scenario using a mother hen.

 Store the fertilized eggs at room temperature and don’t wash.

-Our broody hen will happily accept anything that hatches underneath her (including other similar species like duck or geese).
+It is not necessary that the breeder hen (biological mother) sits on the eggs.
+Our broody hen will happily accept anything that hatches underneath her, including other similar species like ducks or geese.

-Broodiness has been bred out of many lines as it’s seen as a less desirable trait for egg production.
-(She won’t lay eggs while she’s broody.)
+Broodiness has been bred out of many lines as it is seen as a less desirable trait for egg production.
+A hen won’t lay eggs while she’s broody.
 This is yet another reason to go with old standard breeds like Australorps or Orpingtons who are still naturally broody.

-- Make sure she has an area to relieve herself.
+- Space – The broody hen needs separation from the rest of the flock.
+This can be an area built among your existing operations such as a wire mesh partition or in a separate location.
+I use an old homemade brooder box located in my garage.
+Pro-Tip: Make sure she has an area to relieve herself.
 Deep bedding or wire mesh floors will work.
 If you’re using a wire mesh floor suspended over the ground, make sure it’s off the ground and push the manures through on a regular basis.

 - Hopefully, you have a breed that will go broody.
-Avoiding hatchery birds and strive for traditional breeds like the Black Australorps, New Hampshire or Orpingtons, to name a few.
-One of my readers reports, “I have had the best luck with Banty hens as far as being broody”.
+Avoid hatchery birds and strive for traditional breeds like the Black Australorps, New Hampshire or Orpingtons.

-- Leave a fake egg (or several) in the nest at all times.
+- Leave a fake egg in the nest at all times.
 Having something to sit on that resembles an egg could encourage her to go broody.

 - Keep the nesting boxes clean and free of mites or other annoying insects.

-- The hen puffs up, pecks you or is overly aggravated when you reach towards here or collect eggs from underneath her.
+- The hen puffs up, pecks you, or is overly aggravated when you reach towards her or collect eggs from underneath her.

-- The sure fire way to know is if she stays on the nest through the night and doesn’t perch.
+- A sure fire way to know is if she stays on the nest through the night and doesn’t perch.

 Setting the Broody Hen